 Sure-footed swing, sweet-toned harmony, and ever-insouciant charm are embodied in the jazz vocal trio Duchess, featuring notable New York singers Amy Cervini, Hilary Gardner, and Melissa Stylianou.
-Blending the classic and the contemporary, the trio has performed at major festivals and esteemed jazz clubs throughout the United States, Canada, and Israel, rightly earning a reputation for beautiful singing and big fun.
+Blending the classic and the contemporary, the trio has performed at major festivals and esteemed jazz clubs throughout the United States, Canada, Europe, and Israel, rightly earning a reputation for beautiful singing and big fun.

 The New York City-based threesome debuted on Anzic Records in 2015 with the eponymous Duchess, channeling the 1930s inspiration of the virtuosic Boswell Sisters into a wonderfully entertaining package.
 Their 2017 follow-up, Laughing at Life (Anzic), garnered rave reviews, prompting Downbeat Magazine to declare, “For a good time, call Duchess.”
 The trio released their critically acclaimed holiday EP, Harmony for the Holidays, in 2018.
-Duchess will debut in Europe in July 2019, and their much-anticipated live recording is slated for a September 2019 release on Anzic Records.
+Duchess debuted in Europe in July 2019, and their much-anticipated live recording is slated for a 2020 release on Anzic Records.
 Duchess enjoys an ongoing collaboration with the Paul Taylor Dance Company and will perform the music of the Andrews Sisters for Taylor’s seminal piece, “Company B,” at Lincoln Center in October/November 2019.

-A close-harmony vocal trio blending the classic and the contemporary, Duchess--Amy Cervini, Hilary Gardner and Melissa Stylianou--has rightly earned a reputation for beautiful singing and big fun onstage.
+A close-harmony vocal trio blending the classic and the contemporary, Duchess--Amy Cervini, Hilary Gardner, and Melissa Stylianou--has rightly earned a reputation for beautiful singing and big fun onstage.
 The New York City-based threesome debuted on record with the eponymous Duchess (Anzic Records) in 2015.
 Featuring arrangements by producer/Anzic co-founder Oded Lev-Ari, the album channeled the 1930s inspiration of the virtuosic Boswell Sisters into a wonderfully entertaining package, brimming with sure-footed swing, sweet-toned harmony, and ever-insouciant charm.

 The trio’s sophomore album, Laughing at Life (Anzic Records), also produced and arranged by Lev-Ari, was released in 2017.
 The album featured thoughtful renderings of venerable jazz standards as well as playful reimaginings of novelty songs made famous by the Boswell and Andrews Sisters.
 Rave reviews ensued, including Downbeat Magazine’s declaration, “For a good time, call Duchess.”
-Never ones to rest on their laurels, Duchess released a holiday EP, Harmony for the Holidays, in 2018, and their much-anticipated live album is slated for release in fall 2019.
+Never ones to rest on their laurels, Duchess released a holiday EP, Harmony for the Holidays, in 2018, and their much-anticipated live album is slated for release in 2020.